SystemsGenetics/AnnoTater/README.md

    - `--seq_type <pep|nuc>` - Input sequence type: protein or nucleotide (default: pep)
    - `--taxonomy_ID <number>` - NCBI Taxonomy ID for the species (used by STRING database analysis)

-- The `--batch_size` arguments indicates the number of sequences to process in each batch.
-- It is recommended if using NCBI nr to set a large enough `--max_memory` size.

 ## Output Format

 AnnoTater produces several types of output files for functional annotation: